RobertoPrevato/jekyll-now/_posts/2018-10-24-Validating-JWT-Bearer-tokens-from-Azure-AD-in-Python.md

 ## Create an app registration
 The next step consists in registering a new application.
 It is called "app registration" because it refers to metadata: it's the identity of an application in the context of the organization.
 In other words, this is not a place to _host_ applications, but to handle their identity.
-To create an app registration inside the Azure Portal, it's necessary  navigate to **Applications** and click on the **+ Add** button.
+To create an app registration inside the Azure Portal, it's necessary to navigate to **Applications** and click on the **+ Add** button.
 For this tutorial, do the following:

 * Choose a name as desired
 * Enable web app / web api
-* Configure as reply url [https://jwt.ms](https://jwt.ms), which is a web page from Microsoft to inspect JWTs, this is useful for our purpose
+* Configure as reply url [https://jwt.ms](https://jwt.ms): this is a web page from Microsoft made to inspect JWTs, this is useful for our purpose
 * Leave implicit flow enabled
 * Click on _Create_ button to complete